 Weathers had been an avid climber for years and was on a mission to reach the “Seven Summits,” a mountaineering adventure involving summiting the tallest mountain on each continent.
-So far he had completed just one, a guided ascent of Vinson Massif in Antarctica.
-Everest was to be his second.
+So far he’d scaled a number of the Summits.
+But Mount Everest drew him as the greatest challenge of all.

 Beck’s fateful expedition was headed up by veteran mountaineer Rob Hall.
 Hall was an experienced climber, hailing from New Zealand, who had formed an adventure climbing company after scaling each of the Seven Summits.
 He had already summited Everest five times and if he wasn’t worried about the trek, no one should be.

 Eight climbers in all set out on that May morning.
 The weather was clear and the team was upbeat.
 It was cold, but at the beginning, the 12-14 hour climb to the summit seemed like a breeze.
-Before long, however, Weathers and his crew would realize just how brutal the mountain could be.
+Before long, however, Beck Weathers and his crew would realize just how brutal the mountain could be.

-Shortly before heading to Nepal, Weathers had undergone a routine surgery to correct his nearsightedness.
+Shortly before heading to Nepal, Beck Weathers had undergone a routine surgery to correct his nearsightedness.
 The radial keratotomy, a precursor to LASIK, had effectively created tiny incisions in his corneas to change the shape for better sight.
 Unfortunately, the altitude further warped his still-recovering corneas, leaving him almost entirely blind once darkness fell.

 When Hall discovered that Weathers could no longer see, he forbade him from continuing up the mountain, ordering him to remain on the side of the trail while he took the others to the top.
 When they circled back down, they would pick him up on their way.